- Home

-Beyond achieving your dream smile, teeth straightening has numerous benefits, including improved self-esteem and oral health.
+Beyond achieving your dream smile, there are many benefits to teeth straightening – including improved self-esteem and oral health.

 However, with such a range of orthodontic treatments available, it can be tricky to know which option is right for you – particularly when deciding between fixed braces and clear aligners.

-With this in mind, we’ve partnered with Total Orthodontics, part of Bupa, to compare the pros and cons of fixed braces and clear aligners, including everything from cost and comfort to appearance and maintenance.
+Here, we’ll compare the pros and cons of fixed braces and clear aligners – including everything from cost and comfort to appearance and maintenance.

 What are fixed braces?

-Fixed braces, also known as train track braces, are one of the most well-known teeth straightening methods.
+Fixed braces, also known as train track braces, are one of the best known teeth straightening methods.

 Wires and elastic bands are attached to small metal brackets that are then bonded to each tooth.
 The wire is gradually tightened throughout treatment, creating a gentle pressure that moves teeth into the desired position.
 In some cases, elastic bands or coil springs may also be used to improve bite issues, help close gaps, or increase space between teeth.